orgapblog/pubapblog/_posts/2019-08-30-latent-variable-models.markdown

 Many statistical models are generative models (that is, models that specify a full probability density over all variables in the situation) that make use of latent variables to describe a probability distribution over observables.

-Some examples of latent variable models are mixture models, which model the observables as coming from a superposed mixture of simple probability distributions (the latent variables are the unknown class labels of the examples); hidden Markov models (Rabiner and Juang, 1986; Durbin et al., 1998); and factor analysis.
-More recent ones that are also popularized by ML community are RBMs, VAEs and GANs.
+Some examples of latent variable models are mixture models, which model the observables as coming from a superposed mixture of simple probability distributions (the latent variables are the unknown class labels of the examples); hidden Markov models (Rabiner and Juang, 1986; Durbin et al., 1998); Probabilistic PCA; Mixture models; Gaussian-Process Latent variable model (GP-LVM, [Lawrence 2005](https://papers.nips.cc/paper/2540-gaussian-process-latent-variable-models-for-visualisation-of-high-dimensional-data.pdf)) and factor analysis.
+More recent ones that are popularized by ML community are RBMs, VAEs and GANs.

 The decoding problem for error-correcting codes can also be viewed in terms of a latent variable model - figure below.
 In that case, the encoding matrix $G$ is normally known in advance.
 In latent variable modelling, the parameters equivalent to $G$ are usually not known, and must be inferred from the data along with the latent variables $s$.
 In the figure, The $K$ latent variables are the independent source bits $s_1, \dots , s_K$; these give rise to the observables via the generator matrix $G$.